kocatekin/courses/spring_2023/System Analysis and Design/w5/high_level_system_design.md

 * You can increase _availability_ because there are multiple machines that can take place of another if a problem occurs.
 * You have _flexibility_ because you can direct requests based on the load on the servers.

+---

+# Consistent Hashing

+- When you have multiple servers, you need to determine which server is going to store which requests.
+- There are some ways to do it.
+One of them is using _hash_ functions and _hashmaps_.

+- Let's draw how it works.
+- We are going to take the hash of the request id and point it to the server.
+If we have $m$ servers, we are going to apply **mod m** so that we can point it to a server.

+---

+# Consistent Hashing

+- However, this creates a problem if you want to add a new server to the system.
+- We will see that previously a request was going to server $x$, but now the calculation points to server $y$.
+  - We need to change almost everything.
+  - It is very expensive.

+- That is why people thought about this and came with a solution.

+---

+# Consistent Hashing

+Like every request, we also have a _server id_.
+Instead of just hashing the _request id_ we are also going to hash _server id_.
+- In addition to this, we are going to think of our distributed system as a **ring**.
+  - This means that every server is going to be on a _point_ in this ring.

+- We know that a circle (ring) consists of 360 degrees.
+We can easily say that there are 360 points in a circle.
+Remember the modular arithmetic we have done.
+  - We are going to do something similar here.

+- Drawing

+---

+# Consistent Hashing

+* We are going to hash the server id, $hash(s_id)$.
+And we are going to take mod360 of it, so that it represents a _point_ in the ring.
+* Then, we do the same thing to the request id. $hash(r_id)$.
+  * We are going to select the server which is the _next closest_ to that point on the ring.

+* This helps because now if we add a new server, instead of changing everything, we are only going to change those which are between the _previous_ server and the _added_ one.